Nabilla Benattia

-Nabilla Leona Grange Benattia-Vergara (/it/, /fr/; born February 5, 1992), commonly known by her first name Nabilla, is a French-Swiss model and reality TV personality.
+Nabilla Leona Grange Benattia-Vergara (/it/, /fr/; born February 5, 1992), commonly known by her first name Nabilla, is a French-Algerian model and reality TV personality.
 She has appeared in L'Amour est aveugle (2009), Hollywood Girls (2012–2014), Les Anges de la télé-réalité (2012–2013) and her own TV show Allô Nabilla (2013–2014).

 She became known in France for her one-liner "non, mais allô quoi?" ("I mean, like, hello?") on les Anges de la télé-réalité.
 The line was subsequently used in ads from brands such as IKEA and Carrefour.
 It gave rise to a number of parody videos viewed millions of times on YouTube, including a Downfall parody.
 She registered the phrase as a trademark at the Institut National de la Propriété Industrielle.

 Career

 Nabilla was first hired by a modelling agency when she was 14 years old.
 Soon after, she was elected Miss Geneva International Motor Show 2011 while working on the Peugeot stand.
 At age 17, Benattia lied about her age to take part in the TF1's reality TV show L'Amour est aveugle (the French version of "love is blind"), where participants meet in total darkness.